cblevins/sp25-data/_modules/lists-dictionaries-functions-instructor.md

 # Loop through the faculty list
 for name in faculty_list:
+    #check and make sure it's not an empty or blank string - if it is, skip to the next item
+    if not name.strip():
+        continue

     # Generate email for this faculty member
     email = generate_email(name)